appleneko2001/NekoPlayer-Alpha/README.md

 ## Known issues
 - Wastes RAM while image processing (downsize)
 - Sometimes could be buggy
-- Smoothless by animation of transitioner
+- Smoothless by animation of transitioner (Recommend use Release build option instead could be much better)
 - Seek will lose while choose device and Allow Full-Buffering are activated

 ## Used library on this project